 Looking to make connections with future employers?
 Then you don’t want to miss the Virtual Career Fair at Rasmussen University.
 Network with local, regional and national employers, interact directly with career development professionals and attend mini, career-focused workshops—all free of charge and open to the public.

 The career services team produces quarterly job-search strategy webinars for students and alumni on a variety of career-related topics.
 Some of the topics include interviewing, LinkedIn tutorials, resume writing and career fair preparation.
 The webinars are broadcast live and later hosted on the College Life Blog, as well as Rasmussen University’s YouTube channel.

 There’s nothing more frustrating than dealing with technical difficulties in the midst of an important assignment.
 Whether it’s the dead of night or middle of the afternoon, the University’s support specialists are your first line of technical support.
 The Personal Support Center is available 24/7 to assist you with everything from software installation and online course access to password resets and other troubleshooting issues.

 Rely on your resources

 Want to stay connected?
-Check out the Rasmussen College News Center for awesome profiles of Rasmussen College students and faculty, and to keep up with events going on at Rasmussen College campuses.
+Check out the Rasmussen University News Center for awesome profiles of Rasmussen University students and faculty, and to keep up with events going on at Rasmussen University campuses.